cbeck88/ver-stub-rs/README.md

 There are several possible workflows to perform the patching, but the main ones use `llvm-tools` installed by `rustup` which match the version of llvm used by your version of `rustc`, on whatever platform you are working on.

-CI covers linux, mac, and windows at time of writing, as well as linux cross-compiling from x86-64 to arm64.
+CI covers linux, mac, and windows at time of writing, as well as a few cross-compiles:

+* linux cross-compiling from x86-64 to arm64
+* macos cross-compiling to linux
+* macos cross-compiling to ios

 ## Quickstart